North Great George's Street: Residents

-The street was originally built for the landed gentry and merchant families as a pied-a-terre and the largest house on the street, No. 43 was actually built from 1786 by the Rt.
-Hon Henry Theophilus Clements son of Nathaniel Clements who had developed Henrietta Street.
-A number of hereditary peers also had properties on the street in the mid-18th century.
+The street was originally built for the landed gentry and merchant families as a pied-a-terre and the largest house on the street, No. 43 was actually built from 1786 by Henry Theophilus Clements son of Nathaniel Clements who had developed Henrietta Street.
+A number of hereditary peers also had properties on the street from the last quarter of the 18th century onwards.